UVicNotes/UVicNotes/README.md

 # UVicNotes
-Directory for all classes in the UVicNotes project.
+A website directory for all classes in the UVicNotes project.